 Mass Production of Clothing

-Millions of fast fashion clothing are mass-produced in huge factories all over the world using low-quality materials, and they are typically badly manufactured.
-Polyester, mixed mixes, and oil-based synthetic fabrics have all undergone chemical bleaching, dyeing, printing, and dousing processes.
+Millions of items of fast fashion clothing are mass-produced in huge factories all over the world using low-quality materials, and they are typically badly manufactured.
+Polyester, mixed mixes, and oil-based synthetic fabrics have all undergone chemical bleaching, dousing, printing, and fabric dyeing process.

 Quantity always triumphs over quality because production volumes only grow yearly, reaching 80 billion new clothing made globally each year.
 Because of their ability to produce large quantities of goods quickly, fast-fashion shops create the trends before changing them to boost sales.